leelakanakala/warp-split-tunnel-manager/README.md

-# Zoom WARP Manager
+# WARP Split Tunnel Manager

-A Cloudflare Workers-based system that automatically fetches Zoom IP ranges and updates all WARP profiles in your Cloudflare Zero Trust account with split tunnel configurations.
+A dynamic Cloudflare Workers-based system that automatically fetches IP ranges and domains from external sources (e.g., Zoom) and updates WARP profile split tunnel configurations in your Cloudflare Zero Trust account.
+This ensures that traffic to these IPs and domains from WARP clients bypasses the Cloudflare Edge and uses the local internet connection instead.

 ## Features